-We will look at how this is effecting the elevator industry in a moment, but first, let’s look at an industry where this practice is a little more visible and easier to understand, the cellular phone industry.
+We will look at how this is affecting the elevator industry in a moment, but first, let’s look at an industry where this practice is a little more visible and easier to understand the cellular phone industry.
 Think about the true cost of a name brand smartphone.
 You can buy a really nice phone for $200, with a contract.
 You also have to buy chargers, protective cases, screen protectors, insurance plans, apps, etc… that “fit” your new phone.
 A case for your phone costs less than $1 to manufacture, yet you pay $50.
 Why?
 Because a certain portion of that purchase price is helping to pay for your phone.
 This is what is known as price deferment, or increasing the residual costs of ownership.
 If you had to purchase a phone at full price, the phone would more than likely cost you over $800.
-As the lines become blurred between initial purchase price and the price for upgrades, add-ons, and such, it becomes increasingly difficult to determine the true cost of ownership.
+As the lines become blurred between the initial purchase price and the price for upgrades, add-ons, and such, it becomes increasingly difficult to determine the true cost of ownership.
 The danger for consumers in any industry is that end users and professionals alike begin to rely on brand name recognition instead of true product research.
 This allows the product quality to decrease, and the overall costs to increase.
 Therefore it becomes easier for manufacturers to increase profit margins without losing sales.